microsoft/restler-fuzzer/docs/user-guide/CompilerConfig.md

 * *AnnotationFilePath* is the path to the RESTler annotations in JSON format.
 The schema of the annotation file and how to use it is described in [Annotations](Annotations.md).

-* *UseRefreshableToken* should be set to true if your API requires an authentication token, otherwise it should be set to false.

 * *UseBodyExamples* specifies that the examples referenced in the Swagger specification (e.g., via the *x-ms-examples* attribute) for body parameters should be used.
 If there are no examples specified, no error will be issued, and the schema alone will be used to generate the request payload.

 * *UseQueryExamples* has the same behavior as UseBodyExamples, but for query parameter examples.